Oklahoma Archeological Survey

 In the wake of COVID-19, the University of Oklahoma (OU) has implemented procedures geared toward ensuring a safe, healthy campus environment.
 We are issuing the guidance below to address the ways in which our procedures at the Oklahoma Archeological Survey (OAS) will be affected.
 Please read this information carefully.

-Due to the shutdown of OU campus and the Shelter-In-Place order for Norman, our offices are closed as of Wednesday, March 25, 2020.
+- Due to the shutdown of OU campus and the Shelter-In-Place order for Norman, our office is closed as of Wednesday, March 25, 2020.

 Until our office reopens, OAS staff will complete site file checks on behalf of qualified archaeological consultants and agency representatives who request that assistance in association with a Section 106 project as we are able and other workloads permit.

 To request site file checks, please submit the following information to email@example.com.

 - One completed OAS File Search Form per project, which is to be signed by the Principal Investigator (PI).